fastbird/fastbirdEngine/README.md

 You can find the development log from the following site
 * http://jungwan.net/w/

-You need the following libraries to compile.
+You need these libraries below to compile the source code.
+Check the /code folder, you can find the helper .bat files.
  * FreeImage 3.15.4
  * Lua 5.2.3
  * Zlib 1.2.8